How to watch SpaceX launch its next batch of Starlink satellites Thursday

 After "Scrubtember" and then "Scrubtober" wreaked havoc with the SpaceX launch schedule, Elon Musk's rocket company is hustling to get more of its Starlink broadband satellites into orbit.
-The company sent its 14th batch of orbiting routers aloft from Cape Canaveral in Florida Sunday morning, and another set of 60 or so satellites is scheduled to launch from there on Thursday, according to a list of Federal Aviation Administration airspace closures.
+The company sent its 14th batch of orbiting routers aloft from Cape Canaveral in Florida Sunday, and another set of 60 or so satellites is scheduled to launch from there on Thursday after a delay Wednesday.

-The mission was delayed a day from Wednesday for undisclosed reasons, but launches slipping by a day or more isn't unusual.

 Thursday's mission is set to lift off at 9:14 a.m.
 PT (12:14 p.m. in Florida), SpaceflightNow.com reports.
 As soon as the live video feed becomes available, we'll add it here.